Smart ID Certificate Manager and OCSP Responder are not included in this instruction.

 If you don't have the possibility to create DNS records, for example in a test environment, then you can add the wanted DNS records in your localhost file.
 Add them both on the Smart ID host and on the clients that you want to use to access Smart ID.

-Docker and Docker Compose installation examples
+Install Docker and Docker compose

 Deploy Smart ID